MSF says French Ebola patient's repatriation far too slow

 2,000 MSF STAFF IN REGION

-MSF is the leading organization fighting the worst Ebola outbreak on record, with more than 2,000 staff members working across West Africa.
+MSF is the leading organisation fighting the worst Ebola outbreak on record, with more than 2,000 staff members working across West Africa.

 Healthcare workers account for hundreds of the infected in an outbreak that has already killed nearly 2,500 people and infected close to 5,000 across Guinea, Liberia, Nigeria and Sierra Leone.

-But most cases have occurred in government healthcare centers, often due to a lack of vigilance or resources to buy the protective equipment against the highly contagious virus, which spreads through bodily fluids.
+But most cases have occurred in government healthcare centres, often due to a lack of vigilance or resources to buy the protective equipment against the highly contagious virus, which spreads through bodily fluids.

 MSF President Joanne Liu had previously warned that infection among its own staff could exacerbate the outbreak by spreading it further among the healthy.